 "I will never forget the 11th of February, when the mass execution of the Jewish population took place.
 They shot the Jews in the forest north of the village of Beshenkovitchi.
-That place is called “Strelka.”
+The place is called “Strelka.”
 About 800 Jews were shot there.
 People were even shot in the streets of Beshenkovichi that day."
 [Testimony of Petro B., RG-22.002M/7021-84/1.]

 Beshenkovichi is a city situated on the Dvina River, 50km west of Vitebsk.
 In 1939, 1,119 Jews lived in the town, making up 26.3% of the total population.
 The city was under German occupation from 1941 to 1943.

 ¿Tiene información adicional con respecto a un pueblo que le gustaría compartir con Yahad?